wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 Stabilizers are required for most keyboards.
 Keys are measured in "units", which are the width of alphabet keys.
 This is typically abbreviated as 1u, 1.5u, 2u, 6.25u, etc. Keys that are at least 2u wide require stabilizers (also called "stabs") to keep from tilting like a side-to-side.
 Most keyboards use "Cherry" stabilizers which mount directly to the PCB.
 Most keyboards have several 2u stabilizers and one 6.25u stabilizer for the spacebar.

 Unfortunately, most stabilizers are poorly made.
 They usually rattle like a jar full of coins when pressed.
 Fortunately, a small bit of lube and nippers can fix stabilizers to be quiet and smooth.
-See the [stabilizer mod video][stabmod] by Taeha Types for instructions on how to do this.
+See the [stabilizer mod video](https://www.youtube.com/watch?v=cD5Zj-ZgMLA) by Taeha Types for instructions on how to do this.

 - Lube

 This is technically optional, but I highly recommend buying lube at least for your stabilizers if you build your own keyboard.
 It will make a huge difference in smoothness and volume.
-If you have the patience for it, you can also lube each switch in your board, as demonstrated in this [switch lube video][switchlube] by Taeha Types.
+If you have the patience for it, you can also lube each switch in your board, as demonstrated in this [switch lube video](https://youtu.be/qSgPKPoFo2k?t=109) by Taeha Types.

 - Keycaps

 Little pieces of plastic (generally ABS or PBT) that fit on top of the switches so they are comfortable and easy to push with your fingers.
 These are easy to remove with a little wire puller, and are the most fun part of customizing your keyboard.
 Generally these are built to be MX compatible.
 They come in a myriad of different profiles (shapes) depending on how you like it to feel when you type (Cherry, OEM, DCS, DSA, SA, etc).

 ## Kits & Builds

-Most cases come with alls screws necessary, and I assume you have access to a phillips (+) head screwdriver.
+Most cases come with alls screws necessary, and I assume you have access to a Phillips (+) head screwdriver.

 For lubing, you will need access to the following items:

 - A [thin paint brush](https://www.amazon.com/gp/product/B01HWCAGQQ) to apply the lube
-- A [key switch opener][opener] is technically optional, but will save you a lot of time and effort
+- A [key switch opener](https://kbdfans.cn/collections/keyboard-part/products/gb-2-in-1-machined-aluminum-switch-opener) is technically optional, but will save you a lot of time and effort
-- Lube such as  [Krytox GPL 205][gpllube], or other [similar lubes][1uplube]
+- Lube such as  [Krytox GPL 205](https://www.1upkeyboards.com/shop/misc/krytox-gpl-205/), or other [similar lubes](https://www.1upkeyboards.com/shop/parts-and-tools/lubricant/switch-lubricant-2ml/)

 For soldering, you will need access to the following items: